 The Form 1099 Series is an extensive one, with many different forms used to report a wide variety of different payments to the IRS.
 The Form 1099-INT has its own specific requirements for being completed and filed with the IRS.
-Here is a breakdown of everything you need to know before filing Form 1099-INT for the 2021 tax year.
+Here are the Form 1099-INT instructions for the 2021 tax year.

 1. What is the purpose of the Form 1099-INT?

 The Form 1099-INT is used to report certain interest payments of $10 or more that are reported in Box 1 (Interest Income), Box 3(Interest on US Savings Bonds and Treasury Obligations), and Box 8 (Tax-Exempt Interest).

 You should also file this form if you withheld and paid any foreign tax on interest or if you withheld federal income tax payments in regards to backup withholding rules and didn’t refund these payments.